awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_02_ami_customization.md

 1. To create your cluster, enter the AMI ID in the [custom\_ami](cluster-definition.md#custom-ami-section) field within your cluster configuration\.

 **Note**
 The instance type used to build a custom AWS ParallelCluster AMI is `t2.xlarge`\.
-This instance type does not qualify for the AWS free tie, so you're charged for any instances that are created when you build this AMI\.
+This instance type does not qualify for the AWS free tier, so you're charged for any instances that are created when you build this AMI\.

 ### Use a Custom AMI at Runtime<a name="use-a-custom-ami-at-runtime"></a>